nais/devrapid-git-push/README.md

 ## Devrapid git-push

 Collects push events from github and publishes on devrapid.

+Uses